Lansbury Worthington have considerable expertise in the Extradition field

-With considerable expertise in this field having dealt with extradition cases all the way from the Magistrates’ Court to the High Court and the House of Lords our extradition team will be able to assist you at all stages of the extradition proceedings on a legal aid or private basis.
+We have considerable expertise in this field having dealt with extradition cases over many years, all the way from the Magistrates’ Court to the High Court and the Supreme Court.
+Collaborating closely with specialist barristers, our dedicated extradition team provides comprehensive assistance throughout all stages of extradition proceedings, offering services on both legal aid and private bases.

 Extradition: A Brief Outline